largenumberhere/CPU-on-an-FPGA/README.md

 ## strcuture
 The files in this project are organized accordingly:
 `manual_tests` - in many places, these are modules that can be used to program an FPGA that will provide an output for manual verification.
-`src/gate_logic` - contains all the basic logic gates.
-`src/dock` - contains wrappers for the unique components of the Tang Primer 20k with its ext dock board.
+`src/layer_1` - contains all the basic logic gates corrosponding to project1 `src/dock` - contains wrappers for the unique components of the Tang Primer 20k with its ext dock board.
 `src/top.v` - contains the entrypoint.
+This instantiates all the modules of the hack chipset and connects them to board-specific logic.

 ##